ully/ully.github.io/_pages/about.md

   - /about.html
 ---

-More than ten years of experience in large-scale Internet recommendation and search system architecture design and development.
-Focus on devops, mlops, machine learning platform, recommendation system and other data-driven system architecture design.Recently, focusing on edge compute architecture and Cloud-Edge Collaborative AI Scenario Landing Solution.
+More than ten years of experience in large-scale Internet recommendation and search system architecture and development.
+Focus on devops, mlops, machine learning platform, recommendation system and other data-driven system architecture.Recently, focusing on edge compute architecture and Cloud-Edge Collaborative AI Scenario Landing Solution.

 Skills
 ======
-* Good at complex data-driven system architecture design
+* Good at complex data-driven system architecture
-* Rich experience in toB and toC architecture design
+* Rich experience in toB and toC architecture
 * Master popular architecture and technology（cloudnative & servless & microservice...）
 * Full stack development ability, master multiple languages,such as java,python,go,js...
 * Multiple product incubation experience from 0->1->100